ehuelsmann/perl-sshca/README.md

 * `--option=<option>`\
   Add the given option to the certificate; this option may be passed multiple times
 * `--principal=<principal>`\
-  Adds the given principal to the certificate; this option may be passed multiple times
+  Adds the given principal to the certificate; this option may be passed multiple times.
+  Principles on "host" certificates must be host names or IP addresses; principles on "user" certificates the values are documented to be user names, but can also be used as the more general concept of tags.

 ### renew